 The goal of this first edition of the Training School is to open to discussion a range of possible approaches concerning the interrelation(s) of rights and democracy, and to look at the multifaceted questions, whose answers depend in part on specific political circumstances and in part on the evolution of notions of rights and democracy as complex and contingent efforts and ideas, rather than as a stringent, dogmatic, unified or constant intellectual or political agenda and theory.

-Please find below the syllabus and the programme (to be posted after the selection of trainees).
+Please find below the programme (posted after the selection of trainees) and the syllabus.

 Prof. Maria Marczewska-Rytko, Maria Curie-Skłodowska University, Lublin